javiersgjavi/auto-dev-agents/README.md

 ```

 The `output/` directory will be created when running the crew and will contain the design, generated code and tests.

-## Agents and tasks

-Four specialized agents collaborate on this project:

-- **Engineering Lead** – prepares a detailed design for the module based on the high-level requirements.
-- **Backend Engineer** – implements the Python module described in the design.
-- **Frontend Engineer** – provides a simple Gradio interface demonstrating the backend.
-- **Test Engineer** – writes unit tests for the generated module.

-They execute the following tasks in order:

-1. **design_task** – produces a Markdown design document outlining classes and functions.
-2. **code_task** – generates the backend module implementing the design.
-3. **frontend_task** – creates a minimal Gradio app showcasing the backend.
-4. **test_task** – generates automated tests for the backend module.

 ## Dependency management